AJDStudios/Resume/README.txt

  - All hero animations done.
  - Carousel works again
  - converted images and videos to WebP and WebM files.
+ - worked on general CSS responsiveness.

         Known issues in order of priority
-            - General responsivness fell behind and needs addressing
             - Burger functionality
-            - the route for "/" needs to drop the "Resume" route
+            - the route for "/" needs to drop the "Resume" route - fixed it kind of but reverted it until I have a more realistic fix.
             - light and dark toggle

         Extra features